 The size of the sorted area depends on the size of the command box.
 The dimensions are registered when the program is activated, so you need to change the window before that.
 The registration of the vertical size unfortunately does not change with the window size, so the number of lines can be adjusted manually.
 The width is set automatically.

-If the module windows.h_available is available, the program con give a sound signal when the sorting is finished.
+If the module windows.h is available, the program can give a sound signal when the sorting is finished.
 Modern EU-compatible lousy loudspeakers wil enter standby after a long silent period.
 Therefore you can choose a sound duration of 5 seconds - enough to wake up the speaker and then give a signal.

 It is possible to maximize the command box in Windows.